Humans have various ways of thinking, from ancient

 system has some sort of feed-back.
 Warm-blooded animals thermo-regulate

-their bodies, but ecosystems stabilise through the interactions of
+their bodies internally, but ecosystems stabilise through the external

 ecology requires a wide vision: the study of ecosystems does not

 only require multiple disciplines, but also a wide vision from each